Run evaluations in the UI

 Navigate to the tasks page and click "new task".

-Output Rails: Define an array of strings representing the possible output classes the model can predict.
+You can edit the output rails to constrain the generated eval labels.
 If there are two options, the first value will be mapped to 1

 , and the second will be mapped to 0